What is the Mentorship Program?

 No. We’ve tried to make them as simple and easy to understand as possible, while making them as comprehensive as possible.
 That said, just like where you have a race when two sailboats are going in the same direction, similarly, when you have the same language that can be interpreted two different ways, you will have a lawyer.

-As much or as little as you want.
-Much of the equipment you buy and install for this race will serve to conform to other off-shore races.
-Certainly, if you buy all new sails for this race, you will have those sails to use for one or two other races or for some extended cruising.
+Remember that much of the sailing gear and safety equipment you buy and install on your boat for this race will serve to conform to other offshore races.
+Certainly, if you buy all-new sails for this race, you will have those sails to use for one or two other races or for some extended cruising.

 Why do I need two manual bilge pumps?
 Where will I put the second one?